Admission

 An application to the School of Art requires forethought and planning.
 It is important to read all of the application instructions carefully.
 Following these instructions will ensure that your application is viewed to best advantage.

-The Yale School of Art application for the 2023–2024 academic year will go live on October 1, 2022, at https://apply.art.yale.edu/apply.
-The information that follows will assist you in filing the application online.
-For an explanation of specific requirements for each area of study, please refer to the departmental sections that follow.
+The Yale School of Art application for the 2025–2026 academic year will be available October 2024 at https://apply.art.yale.edu/apply.
+For an explanation of specific requirements for each area of study, refer to those sections that follow.

-Application deadline Online applications for programs beginning in the 2023–2024 academic year must be uploaded no later than 11:59 p.m.
-EST on Monday, January 9, 2023.
-Applicants will not be allowed to submit applications after the deadline has passed, although recommendation letters and English Proficiency exam scores may follow shortly thereafter.
-Please note that when many applicants are uploading simultaneously near the deadline, it is possible that lengthier pre-processing times will be experienced.
-To avoid this, please consider submitting prior to the deadline day.
+Application Deadline Online applications for programs beginning in the 2025–2026 academic year must be uploaded no later than 11:59 p.m.
+EST on Friday, January 10, 2025.
+Applications may not be submitted past the deadline, although recommendation letters and English Proficiency exam scores may follow shortly thereafter.
+Please expect that when many applicants are uploading simultaneously near the deadline, lengthier processing times will be experienced.
+Consider submitting prior to the deadline day to avoid this.

-Application materials The following are required for consideration of your application for admission.
+Application Materials The following materials are required for consideration of your application for admission.

-- Submit the online application and the application fee of $100.
-Online applications can be worked on from October 1 until the deadline.
-It may take several weeks to complete an application therefore it is recommended that applicants prepare their materials early to ensure completion.
-Please note that the School of Art is not part of the Yale Graduate School of Arts and Sciences, and it is not possible to apply by using application materials found on the Graduate School’s website.
+1. Online application: Please note that the School of Art is not part of the Yale Graduate School of Arts and Sciences, and it is not possible to apply by using application materials found on the Graduate School’s website.

-A one-page statement that addresses influences, interests, current work direction, brief personal history (as it relates to art/design practice), and reasons for applying to graduate school at this time.
-Statements should be limited to no more than 500 words (or one page).
+3. Statement: A one-page statement that addresses influences, interests, current work direction, lived experience (as it relates to art/design practice), and reasons for applying to graduate school at this time.
+Statements should be limited to one page or no more than 500 words.

 Applicants to the Painting/Printmaking program should make reference in their statement to the “representative work” in the portfolio; this is not critical for the other programs.

-- Unofficial transcripts of the academic record for the bachelor’s degree and/or transcripts from professional art schools attended.
-A student copy or unofficial transcript may be uploaded for the preliminary jury.
-Official transcripts will be required for applicants invited to interview.
+5. Transcripts of academic record for the bachelor’s degree and/or professional art schools attended.
+Student/unofficial copies may be uploaded to the application for the preliminary jury.
+Official transcripts will only be required for applicants invited to interview.

 Graphic Design Portfolio Requirements

-Portfolio contents Upload a total of twenty (20) still image and/or moving image files that represent your strongest work.
+Portfolio Contents Submit a total of twenty still images and/or moving image files that represent your strongest work.
 Please do not include only video in your portfolio; your portfolio should include both still and moving image examples of your work in design.
-As it’s necessary to view the work quite quickly and at a relatively small scale, each of the twenty (20) file uploads should be as clear as possible.
-Each individual image should include only one work or one view of a project.
-The assessment of work is compromised when composite or multiple views, pages, and/or works placed are presented within one individual file upload.
 When presenting book-related designs, show a cover and one representative spread in a single image file, at maximum.
-Alternately, a short video showing a few spreads may be prepared.
+Alternatively, a short video showing a few spreads may be prepared.
 For websites, show just one still web page per image file, or prepare a short video showing three to four frames being clicked or scrolled.
 A complex, systems-related project should be edited to two or three of the strongest components.
 Three-dimensional works should show the surrounding space and context.
 Limit the use of detail images to situations where they are considered absolutely necessary.
 When presenting both still and moving images, please present them in two groups, with all still images followed by all moving images.
 Within these groups, place files in chronological order starting with the oldest and ending with the most recent work.

 Painting/Printmaking Portfolio Requirements